 Using Adobe XD, the team created a high fidelity prototype and began moderated user testing to assess the usability of the design solution.

 Each team member developed tasks and questions for users to complete/answer while observing their actions.
 Where users seemed to have difficulty or confusion, team members documented their observations.
-These findings were then dissected to identify the core problem and then prioritised so that critical usability issues were addressed first.
+These findings were then assessed to identify the core problem and then prioritised so that critical usability issues were addressed first.

 Below are some of our findings.

 The final design solution was well received by wheelchair users, scripters and our client (a.k.a. the business owner); however, there are further improvements that should be made.
-The 3D Customiser feature should have tiered options as they would give more information and assistance to the user while making their selections.
+The 3D Customiser feature could have tiered options as they would give more information and assistance to the user while making their selections.

-To further better the experience, users should have the ability to apply customisation selections to different wheelchairs within the 3D Customiser.
+To further enhance users experience, users should have the ability to apply customisation selections to different wheelchairs within the 3D Customiser.
 This feature would likely be at the start of the 3D Customiser flow, where users could select a wheelchair before choosing other options (currently, users select a wheelchair before entering the 3D Customiser).
 This feature would mean users can see their customisations on different wheelchairs without the need to go through the whole flow again.